 So now once you have decided that the eggs are boiled to the required time, you carefully take them out and immediately place them under cold water and let them sit for some time.
-The water can be ice water, or it can be cold running water; the logic behind this step is that when you place the boiled egg under cold water, it helps to stop over-cooking of the egg and also make it easier to peel.
+The water can be ice water, or it can be cold running water; the logic behind this step is that when you place the boiled egg under cold water, it helps to stop the over-cooking of the egg and also makes it easier to peel.

 Make sure when you take out the eggs from the cold water, they are hard or normal to touch because if the surface of the egg is hot, it will be difficult to peel.

-So now that you have your eggs perfectly cooked to your liking take them out of the cold water, peel the eggs and eat them to your liking!
+So now that you have your eggs perfectly cooked to your liking take them out of the cold water, peel the eggs, and eat them to your liking!